fabrizio-ottati/fabrizio-ottati.dev/content/draft/northpole/index.md

         return c
 ```

-In the hardware implementation, the MACs work in parallel, which give an
+In the hardware implementation, the MACs work in parallel.
-incredible boost in speed.

 Not bad but, also, nothing new: usually state-of-the-art (SotA) deep learning
 accelerators have 2048 MAC units per core.